 - Actaea pachypoda f. rubrocarpa (form)

-We include cultivars in this database for several reasons: cultivars of native plants have been historically planted in the botanic garden, and we believe that, when compared to exotic or non-native plants, a cultivar of a native is likely to be more ecologically valuable than a plant that was never adapted to our region at all.
+We include cultivars in this database for several reasons: first, cultivars of native plants have been historically planted at Garden in the Woods, and we believe that, when compared to exotic or non-native plants, a cultivar of a native is likely to be more ecologically valuable than a plant that was never adapted to our region at all.

-Our database includes selections that perform well in terms of hardiness and wildlife value, as well as cultivars that we know to be comparatively close to the original native species in terms of structure and appearance.
-Both structure and appearance are aspects of form pertinent to whether wildlife can recognize and use particular plants as food.
+Our database includes selections that are hardy and provide good wildlife value, and we list cultivars that are present in the garden or that we know to be comparatively close to the "straight" species in terms of structure and appearance so that wildlife has a better chance of using and recognizing these plants as food sources.
 We include the cultivars we have because:

 - They may be the only representatives of the species commercially available;